va3c/viewer/va3c-viewer-html5/readme.md

 	* Encourages engineers, architects and designers and non-professional programmers to add features
 	* No need to know jQuery, Backbone, Angular.
 Get going if you only kow a tiny bit of JavaScript
 	* And do feel free to build a jQuery version...
+* Content, appearance and behavior that are related are kept togther
+	* Every .js files contains all its associated CSS, HTML data - as well as the JavaScript
+	* No need to keep three files open.
+It's all in one file just in front of you
+	* This part of techniques that help you become more accustomed too the DOM

 ## Road Map

+* Divide menu into multiple, scrollable panels
+* Add UI themes including fixed position side bar menus
 * Bring in all append files as 3DObjects
 * Add boilerplate/default file choices to preferences tab
 * Add default light, shading settings to lights tab